 Only the tail of the plane remained intact, and that saved one baby’s life.
 There are some sources that say only one baby survived, while others suggest that two people survived.
 What’s remarkable is that people saw a miraculous pendant on the surviving baby’s neck, which was a Four-Faced Buddha amulet.
 The pendant was bought by the baby’s parents during a trip to Thailand.

-The curse of the Four-Faced Buddha
+The Curse of the Four-Faced Buddha

 According to legend, anyone who steals or defaces a Four-Faced Buddha statue will be cursed with bad luck and misfortune until they return the stolen object and make amends.
 There are many stories of people who have suffered accidents, illnesses, or financial ruin after stealing or damaging Four-Faced Buddha statues.

-The girl sweeps the trash around the Four-Faced Buddha
+The Girl sweeps the trash around the Four-Faced Buddha

 The story that many tour guides tell about the Four-Faced Buddha statue in Thailand is related to the garbage collector who was cleaning around the statue.